PhotoLibrarian · Photo organization for macOS

 PhotoLibrarian's File menu showing Import Lightroom Catalog and Import Apple Photos Library commands

-Find
+Find anything

-Ask your catalogue a precise question.
+Ask a precise question.
 In plain English.

 PhotoLibrarian's query builder composing a search with multiple conditions joined by plain-language AND and OR connectors